CharlesBT/roland-mc909-utils/README.md

 - no more need to import samples manually one by one or use third party tool like MC-909SampleEditor ! just copy all prepared samples to the SmartMedia card or the MC-909 internal storage, bulk process all your samples in one go !
 - no more need to set loop tempo manually on the MC-909 ! use ACID metadata from WAV files
 - no more need to set loop points manually on the MC-909 ! use sustain loop points from WAV files
-- no more need to set sample root key manually on the MC-909 ! use filename
+- no more need to set sample root key manually on the MC-909 ! use filename from WAV files

 ## Requirements